matthias-bs/BresserWeatherSensorLW/README.md

 :white_check_mark: &mdash; confirmed

+### Predefined Pinout and Radio Chip Configurations

+By selecting a Board and a Board Revision in the Arduino IDE, a define is passed to the preprocessor/compiler.
+For the boards listed in [Supported Hardware](#supported-hardware), the default configuration is assumed based on this define.
+If this is not what you need, you have to switch to Manual Configuration.

+If you are not using the Arduino IDE, you can use the defines in [Supported Hardware](#supported-hardware) with your specific tool chain to get the same result.

 If enabled in the Arduino IDE Preferences ("Verbose Output"), the preprosessor will provide some output regarding the selected configuration, e.g.